 Being the holiest day of the year in Judaism, Jews observe Yom Kippur with fasting, long hours of prayers, and refrain from all sorts of worldly activities.
 The believers bow before their lord – asking for the forgiveness of their sins and repenting from their past transgressions.

 Yom Kippur Day is always celebrated on the tenth day of the Jewish calendar month of Tishrei.
 But on the Gregorian calendar, it changes dates, around September and October each year.
-Yom Kippur Day in 2020 starts on sunset Tuesday, 8 October and ends at nightfall Wednesday, 9 October.
+Yom Kippur Day starts at sunset on 15 September and ends at nightfall on 16 September.

 Just like any other religious day, Jews and Christians use special Yom Kippur greetings for wishing their friends and family a happy Yom Kippur.
 Looking for Yom Kippur Wishes, Greetings, Quotes, and Messages?
 This post has got you covered…